-An underspend of £4,067k is forecast for Strategic Management - Adults.
-The large increase is due to the changing of reporting lines, with a forecast underspend previously reported under the Executive Director line now reported here.
-The forecast underspend is due primarily to assumptions around the ability to re-prioritise grant funded activity (Improved Better Care Fund (iBCF), in response to Adults Services pressures as these emerge, this relates particularly to an increased performance in delayed transfers of care (DTOC), bringing with it an increased need for the delivery of complex packages of care for older people.
+An underspend of £4,403k is forecast for Strategic Management - Adults, which is an increase of £336k from the previous month.
+The forecast improvement is due to further over-delivery of vacancy savings across Adults and Safeguarding.

+As previously reported, the forecast underspend is due primarily to assumptions around the ability to re-prioritise grant funded activity, in response to Adults Services pressures as these emerge, this relates particularly to an increased performance in delayed transfers of care (DTOC), bringing with it an increased need for the delivery of complex packages of care for older people.

-In addition, it is expected that vacancy savings across Adults and Safeguarding will over-deliver, and efficiencies have been made within Adults transport services.
+In addition, efficiencies have been made within Adults transport services.